115 Sympathy Messages for Friends and Family

 Knowing what to write in a sympathy card, or what to say during life's most tragic and hard times, can be difficult.
 As Southerners, we know mailing a card with a sympathy message, sending flowers with a condolence quote, or bringing a covered dish are good ways to express support.
 But it's next to impossible to know what to say in a sympathy card; finding the right words can be quite difficult.

-The first step in extending a hand during life's tragedies is simply to do it — often, it's the act of reaching out and trying that matters most.
+The first step in extending a hand during life's tragedies is simply to do it—often, it's the act of reaching out and trying that matters most.
 But if you can share words that may comfort those who are mourning, writing a sympathy message is well worth the effort.
-We've gathered a few messages of compassion that may help you find the words when you just don't know what to say, when you're so saddened that it's hard to get perspective, or when you want to help and you just don't know how.
 When you're at a loss for the right expression of sympathy, these condolence messages and sympathy quotes can help you find words of comfort for friends and family.
-Looking for advice on what to do at the funeral or how to get through a memorial service?
-Find tips on funeral etiquette here.